 Whether healthcare is a “right” is a meaningless abstraction.
-It is an urgent necessity, for lack of which many Americans suffer needlessly.
+It is an urgent necessity, for lack of which many Americans suffer and die needlessly.
 Public health insurance must be expanded and made available to all Americans, regardless of age, income or health.

 - Administrative costs – including underwriting, advertising and executive/shareholder compensation – consume 31% of US health spending.

 - Simply eliminating these costs (over $350 billion annually) would create enough revenue to cover all uninsured Americans.